 This article certainly was not intended to be anti-science.
 Despite all of these example, science remains the best available fact-finding tool.
 However, the article was deliberately intended to be anti-bad-science, anti-overconfident-science and anti-something-else-presented-as-science.

-So, because abuses in science are so widespread, what can you do to ensure that you are not mislead?
+So, after realising that the abuses in science are so widespread, what can you do to ensure that you are not mislead?
 First of all, I would never take for granted any hypothesis, only because it has been widely accepted for a long time.
 I would always try to think if any large organisation or an industry directly benefits from the theory being perpetuated.
-If something that a scientist says goes against your gut instinct, assume that your gut instinct is right and verify this information from other sources.
+If something that a scientist says goes against your gut instinct, assume that your gut instinct is right and verify this information from other sources that you consider to be reliable.
 Finally, never trust anyone who tells you something that contradicts your personal experience.

 People often say that personal experience is the worst source of information.
 It is true when it applies to situations where personal experience doesn't provide the whole answer due to its limitations.
-If we would rely entirely on the personal experience, most of us would believe that the Earth is flat, simply because we perceived only a tiny fraction of the sphere, which looks flat to us.
-However, personal experience is what you should rely on when something is being said that clearly contradicts it rather than expands it.
+If we would rely solely on our personal experience, most of us would believe that the Earth is flat, simply because we perceived only a tiny fraction of the sphere, which looks flat to us.
+In this case, scientific measurements of the earth allow us to see much further than the horizon and allow us to confirm that the Earth is round.
+However, personal experience is what you should rely on when something is being said that clearly contradicts, rather than expands, it.

 Written by Fiodar Sazanavets